benbalter/bulk-issue-creator/README.md

    ![Example CSV](https://user-images.githubusercontent.com/282759/115310271-86b3ba00-a13b-11eb-9fab-b5a7ac613c42.png)
 2. You create a template of what you'd like to use as the basis for the resulting issue body.
 You can even reference those per-issue fill-in fields.
 If we wanted to reference the `name` field in the example above, it might look something like this:<br />
    ![Example template](https://user-images.githubusercontent.com/282759/115310395-c11d5700-a13b-11eb-91b5-e1b74beda70d.png)
-3. You run the bulk issue creator script (either locally or via GitHub Actions - see below)
+3. You run the bulk issue creator script (either locally, via Codespaces, or via GitHub Actions - see below)
-4. Customized issues are created on your behalf for every row you defined in the CSV.
+4. Customized issues (or comments) are created on your behalf for every row you defined in the CSV.
 5. Profit! :tada:

 ## Running locally